 Loomly is clean and has an easy-to-understand dashboard with a healthy content calendar function.
 The calendar can be exported easily to send to clients or other departments of the business.
 Managers and department leaders will surely appreciate the tool as it focuses primarily on scheduling and reporting.
 Analytics is what everyone is looking for at the end of the day.

-Sendible is a well-known social media monitoring tool that offers excellent service and functionality.
+Sendible is a well-known social media monitoring tool that offers excellent service and functionality and helps you with your social media calendar planning.
 They’re known for having one of the highest numbers of integrations of any social media monitoring tool on the market right now.
-With superb reporting and creative posting options, it’s no wonder they tend to be high on everyone’s list.
+With superb reporting and creative posting options, it’s no wonder they tend to be high on everyone’s list of social media calendar examples.
 Sendible is one of my favored tools, and I have reviewed it earlier.

 Like most social media monitoring tools, the features are what makes you want to continue using the software.
 Sendible is no different and offers a plethora of features that make it a desirable means to implement.
+While using Sendible you will realize that there are plenty of social media calendar benefits that can help your business.
 The following functions can be found on Sendible:

 a) The Social Inbox provides everything in one place for social media calendar management.
-It helps keep out the clutter and sorts out your social stream in minutes.
+It helps keep out the clutter and sorts out your social stream in minutes which helps to manage social media calender easily.
 You are notified of the tiniest of engagement taking place on either of the social media channels such as “like,” “comment” or “share.”

 b) The social media calendar offered by Sendible is quite interactive and rearranges social media campaigns using the handy drag-and-drop feature.
 You can even add visual elements from royalty-free sources like Flickr and Google Images.